War-Keeper/ClassMateBot/CONTRIBUTING.md

 - Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.

 - If the problem is related to performance or memory, include a CPU profile capture with your report.

+## Styleguides

+### Git Commit Messages

+- Describe why a change is being made.

+- Describe any limitations of the current code.

+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")

+- Limit the first line to 72 characters or less